 You can also check out your local community foundation.
 It may give out grants to charities within its area, plus it may have a trove of resources you can tap.
 Community foundations often have classes on grant writing and other fundraising strategies.
 Use the community foundation finder at the Council on Foundations.

 There are lots of resources online these days.
 The most helpful resource is the Foundation Center.
-Your public library may have the Foundation Center's database that you can use for free.
+Your public library or nearest university may have the Foundation Center's database that you can use for free.

 Spend a day or two trying it out.
 The Foundation Center also offers free online tutorials and webinars on how to use its database.
-Check out this six-step system to find funders.
+Check out this seven-step system to find funders.

 It isn't.
-The biggest problem foundations see when they read grant applications is that grant writers don't follow the foundation's guidelines.
+The most prominent problem foundations see when they read grant applications is that grant writers don't follow the foundation's guidelines.
 If you just do that, your application will likely stand out.